collective/collective.tablepage/README.rst

 * using TinyMCE commands for table is not so easy (users sometimes mess up your pre-defined layout)
 * you can't prohibit users to delete or change rows added from other users, or adding new column you don't want.

-If you need to beat those limits but you still simply need a Plone page, this is product is probably what you need.
+If you need to beat those limits but you still simply need a Plone page, this product is probably what you need.

 If you need to store a *huge* amount of data, you should probably look for other solutions.